batmen-lab/BioMANIA/README.md

 │   ├── test_data.csv
 │   └── train_data.csv
 ├── standard_process
-│   ├── API_base.json
-│   ├── API_inquiry_annotate_ori.json
-│   ├── pyteomics
-│   ├── qiime2
 │   ├── scanpy
+│   │   ├── API_composite.json
+│   │   ├── API_init.json
+│   │   ├── API_inquiry.json
+│   │   ├── API_inquiry_annotate.json
-│   ├── scikit-bio
+│   │   ├── API_instruction_testval_query_ids.json
-│   ├── squidpy
+│   │   ├── retriever_train_data
-│   ├── vectorizer.pkl
+│   │   ├── vectorizer.pkl
-└── └── centroids.pkl
+└── └── └── centroids.pkl
 ```

 By meticulously following the steps above, you'll have all the essential data and models perfectly organized for the project.

-Currently, we only furnish scanpy data and pre-trained models.
+We provide data and pre-trained models for available tools mentioned in our paper.
 For experimenting with more libraries, use our library installation service.

 We also offer some demo chat, you can download it [here](https://drive.google.com/drive/folders/1V-vZeuKR59kq2IU3W_fW4bNCrZmRlSzD?usp=drive_link) and use `import data` button to visualize it in chatbot UI